diskuv/dk/README.md

-# dk - A terribly uninteresting build system
+# dk - A build system

 Motivating problem: You have technical users, many of whom are not software engineers.
 They need to customize your software on their own PCs.